-The cheapest flight to Bilbao you can get by boooking 20 days before departure.
+For the cheapest flights to Bilbao book 20 days before departure.

 The most popular airlines on the route London - Bilbao: Vueling (VY), easyJet (U2), British Airways (BA).

-The cheapest flights you can book on the route Gatwick (LGW) - Bilbao Airport (BIO).
+The cheapest flights are on the route Gatwick (LGW) - Bilbao Airport (BIO).

 Direct flights last about 1h 55min.